Lungisanikhan/Bitcoin_Predictor/README.md

 <h2>Project Overview</h2>
 <b>Objective:</b> This project aims to predict Bitcoin prices using historical data from 2018 to 2024.
 The model is built and trained using Google Colab.

-<b>Dataset
+<b>Dataset</b>
-Name:</b> BITCOIN Historical Datasets 2018-2024
+Name:BITCOIN Historical Datasets 2018-2024
 Source: Kaggle
-Description: The dataset contains daily historical data of Bitcoin prices, including columns such as Open, High, Low, Close, Volume, and more.
+<p>Description: The dataset contains daily historical data of Bitcoin prices, including columns such as Open, High, Low, Close, Volume, and more.
-Tools and Libraries
+Tools and Libraries</p>
 Google Colab: For running the model
 Python: Programming language
 Pandas: Data manipulation and analysis